Thanks for stopping by!

 It all started in the Blue Ridge Mountains--at Crystal Springs Elementary School in Roanoke, Virginia.
 That’s where I became an avid reader, writer and adventurer.
 My second grade teacher, Mrs. Smith, a wordsmith, (pun intended) was one of my biggest cheerleaders.
 One day I told her that my dream was to become a writer.
 "Good readers make good writers," she replied and handed me a little purple journal.
 "There's a story everywhere you turn."

 At bedtime I chronicled these exploits in my journal that I kept hidden under my pillow.
 My fun-loving, intelligent parents rarely told me to turn off the light.
 Little did they know that I was also writing about them!

-I thank my Mrs. Smith and Mom and Dad for regularly encouraging and motivating a passionate little girl.
+I thank my Mrs. Smith and my parents for regularly encouraging and motivating a passionate little girl.

 Here I am in the second grade.
 Nice haircut, huh?!